Criminal Checking Rules For All SA’S Brought In By The Industry PACT From 1st January 2016

-Why do actor & supporting artist need a disclosure check?
+Why do Actors & Supporting Artists need a disclosure check?

 Broadcasters and producers are looking for the check to seek external assurance that the SAs they recruit to work on programmes or films that involve under 18s have no unspent convictions for offences contained within the Sexual Offences Act 2003.
-All children working on productions are chaperoned at all times by a licensed chaperone and/or a parent/guardian.
-However, the check with Disclosure Scotland/AccessNI will reveal if any SAs have any unspent convictions that should preclude them from working on a production involving children, whether the children are chaperoned, or not.
+All children working on Productions are chaperoned at all times by a licensed chaperone and/or a parent/guardian.
+However, the DBS check will reveal if any SAs have any unspent convictions that should preclude them from working on a Production involving children, whether the children are chaperoned, or not.

 Please note it is possible for young persons over the age of 16 to obtain basic disclosure checks and they will be expected to do so.

 Is a Basic Check suitable for working with children?